-I have used object-oriented design, functional languages, artificial intelligence techniques, relational databases, and NoSQL databases.
+I have used machine learning, rule-based systems, object-oriented design, functional languages, artificial intelligence techniques, relational databases, and NoSQL databases.
 My understanding of alternative architectures leads to well-structured, maintainable code based on design patterns when appropriate and supported by automated unit tests.

 My dissertation investigated the relationship between syntactic structure and semantic interpretation, in order to develop an explicit model of the mapping from surface syntactic forms to a level of Logical Form (LF) and finally to truth values.
 The mapping from surface structure to LF was done within the framework of the Government and Binding (GB) theory of grammar.
 A computationally tractable interpretation algorithm was given for mapping logical forms onto truth values within an extensional model-theory semantics.
 The algorithm for interpreting logical forms was based on work in generalized quantifiers, which enables one to provide a uniform interpretation for a wide range of determiners, including those which are not first-order definable (e.g. "most") and those constructed from Boolean combinations of determiners (e.g. "some but not all", "at least six but not more than twelve").
 I also gave an analysis of referentially dependent noun phrases that inherently require a higher-order analysis, such as reciprocals (e.g. "each other", "each other's children").

 Honors: W.M.
 Keck Research Award for "Semantic Representations for English" project on the Connection Machine.

 Tyhurst, Jim.
 2011.
 Model-Theory Semantics implemented in Clojure.
 Lightning talk presented at Lambda Lounge user group.
 St. Louis, MO.
 April 7, 2011.